OpenWIS/openwis-documentation/_posts/2016-03-09-OpenWIS-Steering-Committee-2016-Mar.md

 		62. RGib - I require clarification on the JT proposed change.
 		63. MDA - An Associate Partner will get a TC seat so long as they have the right skills.
 Worst case, they don't get a seat on the TC, but that is unlikely.
 		64. JT - I propose a vote on this clarification: eligible to be in TC subject to qualifying criteria in article 14.2.
-		65. R-OWIS-SC-2016-11:Resolution: vote:  6 in favour, 0 against and 1 abstained - Recommended to Board - clarification: eligible to be in TC subject to qualifying criteria in article 14.2.
-OWIS-R
+		65. RES-OWIS-SC-2016-11:Resolution: vote:  6 in favour, 0 against and 1 abstained - Recommended to Board - clarification: eligible to be in TC subject to qualifying criteria in article 14.2.
+OWIS-RES
 		66. JT - We recognise there is a challenge to year on year funding.
 We need to clarify how we would seek additional year on year funding.
 We could seek funding from organisations that seek developments from within the broader met community, by showing the value of OpenWIS projects to that community.
 Being an OSS community should give some credibility.
 We have no sponsors at the moment.
 We agreed we're too small to charge for the Conference.
 We agreed there may be opportunities to participate in externally funded projects, but we would need to be clear in our commitments to those projects.
 		67. JT - We have the mechanisms in place to ask for more funds from Strategic Partners and Members and Associate Partners have the option to contribute.
 Such funding requests require a unanimous board vote.
 		68. BB – The option with most potential is to seek funds from sponsors, but the Association would need to develop a value proposition for sponsoring organisations.
-		69. A-OWIS-SC-2016-31: BB - Will help develop a value proposition.
+		69. ACT-OWIS-SC-2016-31: BB - Will help develop a value proposition.
 But I'm not ideal; people in WMO have that experience, so I will ask around to see if I can identify the right people.
-OWIS-A
+OWIS-ACT
 		70. JT – MDA, are you content we have covered that item?
 		71. MDA – Yes, thank you.
 	2. **Review of need for additional finance**